Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Discussion

 \subsection{Optimising the kernel}

-While the above policy gradient only considers optimising the policy weights within the quantum circuits, optimising the kernel brings further flexibility to the framework.
-For instance, an interesting kernel in this respect is the bandwidth based squared cosine kernel (Eq.~\ref{eq: bandwidth squaredcosine}) where only a single bandwidth factor $c > 0$ can impact the definition of the kernel in terms of expressivity, trainability, and generalisation.
-For instance, the central differencing technique may be applied to optimising feature-maps, which are then used for inner product computations within the quantum circuit.
-Optimising the feature-map in this manner offers the advantage that the change in the circuit is directly related to the quantum kernel.
-This helps to implicitly define a new RKHS along with its unique function space and associated regulariser.
-We would suggest to apply such updates infrequently (or with a lower learning rate) and in combination with policy weight updates.
+In addition to optimising the policy weights, optimising the kernel may also possible with quantum policy gradient algorithms in RKHS.
+For instance, an interesting kernel in this respect is the bandwidth-based squared cosine kernel (Eq.~\ref{eq: bandwidth squaredcosine}) where only a single bandwidth factor $c > 0$ can impact the definition of the kernel in terms of expressivity, trainability, and generalisation.
+A disadvantage of such schemes is that gradient expressions and their norm bounds are more challenging to establish, which are essential for sample-efficient policy gradient estimates.
+Alternatively, central differencing techniques may be used to define inner products within the circuit, thereby formulating a new RKHS along with its unique function space and associated regulariser.
+Since redefining the RKHS may induce kernel estimation costs and also does not have known gradient norm bounds as is the case for policy weights (see Lemma~\ref{lem: B}), we would suggest to apply such updates in an alternating scheme where most of the updates are based on policy weights while infrequently the feature-maps of the RKHS are adapted.
+Another challenge that may need to be addressed is the potential instability changes in the kernel may induce in the critic.

-It is important that these inner products are computed coherently within the circuit which is an implementation challenge.
-Hence for this part, we consider the generalisation of the Representer PQC shown in Fig.~\ref{fig: representer-pqc}b.
-Given a suitable parametrisation of the operators, numerical gradient techniques such as the central differencing we explored, may also be applicable.